 Employees will not be eligible to take discretionary leave until they have been employed three (3) months.

 For employees not employed at the beginning of the academic year, the amount of discretionary leave available shall be prorated based on the number of days contracted and the employee’s FTE during the academic year.

+Employees may cash out a maximum of two (2) unused discretionary days at a rate of $75 per day to be paid in the final June payroll.

 C. BEREAVEMENT LEAVE